Faith Formation For Children

 The faith formation program at Saint Edmond Parish is designed to give young people the opportunity to encounter Christ in their lives through instruction, prayer, service, and participation in the Liturgy.
 The instructional curriculum we use for Kindergarten through Grade 8 is the Finding God series by Loyola Press.
 It incorporates Scripture, Church Tradition, Prayer, and Sacred Art in every lesson.
 The video below gives an overview of the program.

 Classes are held on Sundays, twice monthly, and begin with attendance at the 9:00 a.m.
-Mass, for Grades K-7, and end at 11:00 a.m.
-Grade 8 & 9 students attend the 4:30 p.m Mass followed by dinner, with class ending at 7:30 p.m.
+Mass, for Grades K-5, and end at 11:00 a.m.
+Grade 6, 7, 8 & 9 will attend class from 6-7:30 p.m.
 Parents with children in both sessions should pick the most convenient time to attend Mass together as a family.
 Our Religious Education Program also incorporates a family "home school" component.
 Parents teach two lessons a month at home and students complete online interactive reviews to get credit for the lesson.
 Teaching the Catholic faith at home strengthens family relationships and helps children learn from watching faith modeled by their parents.
 Click here to view the current Religious Education Parent Handbook.

 Students in Grade 8 study Church history from September through December, and begin their Confirmation preparation in January.
 Confirmation preparation continues through Grade 9, and the Sacrament of Confirmation is celebrated in the Spring of Grade 9.